-Promoting Learning through Diversity: The Inclusive Classroom (Page 1 of 31)
+Creating Inclusive Classrooms (Page 1 of 30)

-Module 2 Scenario (Page 2 of 31)
+Module 2 Scenario (Page 2 of 30)

 During the first meeting of a math class, a GSI announces that the course will be graded on a curve.
 As the students move into small groups to work through a problem, the GSI hears two students complaining to each other that there are so many Asian students in the course it will "raise the curve."
 The GSI and several other students overhear the comment.